plantanapp/documentation/docs/tokens/script-examples.md

 **Description:**
 This script lists all properties of the current DNN Module object, displaying both their names and values in a table.
 It also provides simple examples of how to access and print specific module properties.

+> Warning: The Module object is not available in the Test Tokens window.
+To view Module properties, you must place this token in a module displayed on your site.

 ```csharp
 @inherits PlantAnApp.Tokens.Core.RazorTokenBase